hillarytang/CCT360A1/README.md

-# CCT360A1
+# Ramen
-Responsive website developed for CCT360 - Intermediate Web Design
+Responsive website developed using Bootstrap.
+Based on Bon Appetit's website and Wikipedia's article on Ramen